repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### A Class that is an Interface must also be Abstract

-* An EClass has two boolean properties as flags: interface and abstract
+* An EClass has two boolean properties: interface and abstract
-* An EClass can be an interface: interface=true and abstract=true  in this case, both flags have to be true
+* An EClass can be an interface: interface=true and abstract=true (both properties have to be true)
 * Or an abstract class: interface=false and abstract=true
 * Or a concrete class: interface=false and abstract=false